 The Double Dutch Stitch »

-I hope you enjoyed our Thanksgiving Day twist.
+Hopefully you enjoyed this Thanksgiving Day twist.
 There is so much you can learn about that first Thanksgiving and about Canvaswork, with hundreds of stitches and variations.
 Check out these fun resources to learn more on either topic.

-Many resources were used to compile the stitches and information in this newsletter including:
+Many resources were used to compile the stitches and information in this article including:

 - The Complete Needlepoint Guide